The Map View visualizes connections on a geographic map:

 - Active — A flashing green line indicates that data has just been exchanged over this connection.
 These flashing lines are drawn for all location marks on the map, not just those selected in the connection list.

 - Location — This symbol represents a single geographic location.
 It is used when the database that ships with Little Snitch contains detailed geographic coordinates for a remote computer.

 - Zone — Zones are used when the database that ships with Little Snitch only contains partial or no geographic information.
 The database may contain only the country or continent or it may contain no geographic information at all.
-If no geographic information is available, connections are grouped by the reason for not having any data and drawn to placeholder zones in the Atlantic Ocean.
-Examples are computers connected via satellite or computers in a Private Network (Although the location of a Private Network is probably the same as My Location, we draw it along with other placeholders so that connection lines are visible.)
+If no geographic information is available, connections are grouped by the reason for not having their geographical location and drawn to placeholder zones in the Atlantic Ocean.
+Examples are computers connected via satellite or computers in a private network (Although the location of a private network is probably the same as My Location, we draw it along with other placeholders so that connection lines are visible.)

 - Cluster — This symbol is used if locations or zones are so close to each other that they cannot be drawn individually.
 Zoom in to see the individual symbols.

-- Zoom — Click on one of the buttons to either Zoom in our out or perform a pinch gesture via your Mac’s Trackpad.
+- Zoom — Click on one of the buttons to either zoom in or out or perform a pinch gesture via your Mac’s Trackpad.

 Setting your own location

-If you want to refine your position, you have two options:
+If you want to refine your location, you have two options:

 - Tell Little Snitch to use Apple Location Services to determine your location.
 This will keep your current location up-to-date.
 Open Little Snitch Configuration > Preferences > Monitor > Automatically update my location in map or right-click into the map and choose Set My Location Automatically.